Adding content to a document

 Now, insert the usage statistics for the browsers previously defined for the list in the document:

 To make page or line breaks, use addBreak:

 You just need to indicate the type of break, ‘line’ or ‘page’, and the number of breaks to apply.

 For example, to make a page break:

-The options array defines the link destination and the text properties, as well as the text used as a link in the first paragraph.
+The options array defines the link destination and the text properties.

 Here's a simple example:

-This method links the text to the URL www.phpdocx.com with a color and no underline.
+This code links the text to the URL www.phpdocx.com with a color and no underline.

 It's not necessary to call the addText method for each line you want to add.
 Thanks to the option parseLineBreaks you can make line breaks using "\n":

 Adding WordFragments is possible both for tables and lists.
 It allows to create and insert values with many styles and contents.